MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-allocate-capacity-addons.md

 ## Allocate an add-on to an environment

-To start, sign in as a Power Platform administrator and allocate AI Builder credits to the environment where they will be used.
+To start, sign in as a Power Platform administrator and allocate AI Builder credits to the environment where they'll be used.

 Not all add-ons are available in the Power Platform admin center UI.
-As new add-ons become available, they are often first surfaced using API and programmability tools to get customer feedback before making them more generally available in the UI.
+As new add-ons become available, they're often first surfaced using API and programmability tools to get customer feedback before making them more generally available in the UI.
 Such an example is the Power Automate per Process add-on, which can be allocated using PowerShell, as shown in the following PowerShell example.

 # [Power Platform admin center](#tab/PPAC)